amarks5/surf-s_up/README.md

 * June has a minimum temp of 64 degrees while December's is 56.
 There is quite a difference in these minimum temperatures so we might see sales in June on the coldest days at a higher rate.
 * June has a maximum temp of 85 degrees while December's is 83 degrees.
 Being only a 2 degrees difference we could see about even sales on these max temp days.
 ## Summary
 Overall, the temperature data for either month is about the same.
 The data we have found supports having the shop open year-round!
+I would definitely run a query to check the percipitation data on those months and compare them as it would have some affect on sales.
+Another query would be how much rainfall each month received.